-Experiments were performed on rota-rod with male mice (20-30 g body weight).
-Each group of mice (N=30) received either orally or i.p.
-10% infusion of Rhizoma graminis (either 40 or 80 mg/20 g mouse).
-Control mice received orally or i.p.
+Experiments were performed on rota-rod with male mice (20-30 g bw).
+Each group of mice (N=30) received either oral or i.p.
+10% infusion of Rhizoma graminis (either 40 or 80 mg per 20 g mouse).
+Control mice received oral or i.p.
 0.9% NaCl solution.
-Motility tests were performed after 2 and 8 hours after administration of the tested solutions.
+Motility tests were performed after 2 and 8 h after administration of the tested solutions.
 Other groups of mice received equivalent doses of Valerianae radix or Radix Heleniae infusum.
 All tested plant products induced comparable significant dose-dependent inhibition of motility.
 Similar comparable effects were obtained with use of the ether extracts of plants tested.
 The unspecific "sedative" effects on rotarod motility assayed plants with an unknown mechanism of action are discussed by the authors (Kiesewetter and Müller 1958).

-Assessor's comment: 10% infusion is rather high concentrated even for humans (25 g of the herbal substance (about two spoons) in a glass of water).
-It may contain high sugar/sugar alcohol concentration, containing metabolic troubles in rodents.
-The result of the experiment inspired many authors to several hypothesis but seems to stay unclarified nor repeated.
+A 10% infusion is rather high concentrated even for humans (25 g of the herbal substance, about 2 spoons in a glass of water).
+It may contain a high sugar/sugar alcohol concentration, causing metabolic problems in rodents.
+The result of the experiment inspired many authors to several hypothesis but seems to stay unclarified and was never repeated.
 The "sedative" effect was not observed in rabbits fed with dried couch grass rhizomes.